OAGi/Score/docs/user_guide/index.rst

 however restore the CC - See `Restore a deleted
 CC <#restore-a-deleted-cc>`__.
 To delete a CC:

-1. Go to the “Core Component” page by clicking the “View/Edit Core Component” menu item under the “Core Component” menu.
+1. Go to the "Core Component" page by clicking the "View/Edit Core Component" menu item under the "Core Component" menu.
 Find one or more CCs to delete.
 See `Search and Browse CC Library <#search-and-browse-cc-library>`__ for help in locating a CC.